abhilashk23/weatherapp/README.md

 # Weather Site

-A simple weather site using HTML, CSS, JavaScript APIs which gives the temperature of the cities you want.
+A simple weather site using HTML, CSS, JavaScript and OpenWeatherMap API which gives the temperature of the cities you want.

 It predicts weather for 20,000+ cities